chih-kang-huang/chih-kang-huang.github.io/_pages/about.md

 ======
 * Scientific Machine Learning (PINNs, NODEs, etc.) and Control Theory
 * Application of neural networks to solidification and microstructures
-* Analysis of PDEs
-* Calculus of variations and Optimization
+* Analysis of PDEs and Calculus of variations

 Scientific Works